iliyanPetrov/iliyanPetrov/README.md

 - 👋 Hi, I’m @iliyanPetrov, Bulgaria, Russe
-- 👀 I’m interested in Python, algorhitms, web development (and more)/ no dev experience btw/
+- 👀 I’m interested in Python, algorhitms, web development, design (and more)/ no dev experience btw/
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on any frontend project using css...(and more)
+- 💞️ I’m looking to collaborate on any frontend project using React and css...(and more)
 - 📫 How to reach me:  iliyan.petrov1986@gmail.com

 <!---